CLI Reference

 ERROR: Persona 'craftsman' references undefined adapter 'opencode'

-ERROR: System prompt file not found: .wave/personas/missing.md
+ERROR: System prompt file not found: .agents/personas/missing.md

 Validation failed with 2 errors.Options